slime103/NYU_DS_SC_HW3/README.md

 ID-NUMBER: (integer value)
 ARRIVAL-TIME: (hh:mm:ss)

+Note that the customers must arrive in order in the text file.

 The queries file may contain the following commands:
 NUMBER-OF-CUSTOMERS-SERVED
 LONGEST-BREAK-LENGTH
 TOTAL-IDLE-TIME
 MAXIMUM-NUMBER-OF-PEOPLE-IN-QUEUE-AT-ANY-TIME
 WAITING-TIME-OF (customer ID number)

+The opening and closing times of the counter are 9:00:00 and 5:00:00.

 The program could probably be more efficient.
 However, this was my first time dealing with time, and it can be quite a headache.